Activity Report Regional Association Berlin/Brandenburg 2019/2020

-In addition, we lecture at nursing staff training courses in clinics and for physicians in private practice.
+In addition, we give lectures at nursing staff training courses in hospitals and to doctors in private practice.

 We have visited hospitals to present the DCCV and our work, and we have introduced ourselves to private practices.
 Personal contact leads to networking that benefits patients.

 We completed the second part of our Mind Body Coaching.
 A seminar on resource conservation.
 We will have two physician patient events online.

 The regional association has launched a podcast “Crohn’s, Colitis & Co – the DCCV Podcast”.